fatehmtd/gladiapp/README.md

 # GladiaPP - C++ Client Library for Gladia API

 A modern C++ client library for interacting with the Gladia audio transcription API.
-This library provides a simple and efficient way to upload audio files, create transcription jobs, and retrieve results using the Gladia v2 API.
+This library provides both **REST API** and **WebSocket** (real-time) support for comprehensive audio transcription, translation, and analysis using the Gladia v2 API.

 ## ⚠️ Disclaimer